hhvm/hhvm.com/README.md

-## User Documentation for hhvm.com
+## The hhvm.com landing page content

-This directory will contain the user and feature documentation for hhvm.com.
-The documentation will be hosted on GitHub pages.
+This directory will contain the landing page and other documentation for [hhvm.com](http://hhvm.com).
+It will contain links to the [HHVM user documentation over at docs.hhvm.com](https://docs.hhvm.com/hhvm) and other relevant places. [hhvm.com](http://hhvm.com) will be hosted on GitHub pages.

 ### Run the Site Locally

 The requirements for running a GitHub pages site locally is described in [GitHub help](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#requirements).
 The steps below summarize these steps.

-1. Ensure that you are in the `YOUR-PROJECT/docs` directory in your local repo clone (i.e., the same directory where this `README.md` exists).
+1. Ensure that you are in the `YOUR-PROJECT/` root directory in your local repo clone (i.e., the same directory where this `README.md` exists).
 The below RubyGems commands, etc. must be run from there.

 2. Make sure you have Ruby and [RubyGems](https://rubygems.org/) installed.